modhtanmay/Movie-Manager/README.md

 # How to run
 1. Install above all Setups
 2. Run the project as java Application
-3. In Eclipse Terminal Results would be obtained
+3. In Eclipse Terminal Results would be obtained.

 # Connect MySql Workbench